soulsync-cpu/sin2/README.md

-# sin2
+# Personal Website
-My Personal webpage
+This is a Personal webpage same as linktree.